 Learn Why Induction Cooking is So Much Better than Gas or Standard Electric

-*Source: Electrify Now, which uses data from the US Dept. of Energy, US EPA, US Energy Info.
+*Source: Electrify Now, based on data from the US Dept. of Energy, US EPA, US Energy Info.
 Admin., Union of Concerned Scientists, and other credible sources.

 Chef Christopher Galarza